parthebhan/PowerBI-Python-Analysing-International-Debt-Statistics-IDS/README.md

 •	Python:

     o	Utilized Python programming language for data analysis tasks.
-    o	Leveraged Jupyter Notebooks along with libraries such as Pandas and NumPy.
+    o	Leveraged Jupyter Notebooks along with libraries such as Pandas and Ploty-Express.

 •	Power BI: